Students Rights and Responsibilities

 - Notify the FAO if you have been awarded financial aid for a semester in which you do not plan to enroll.

 - Know the implications of dropping a course (withdrawing) or dropping all of your courses at AUC.
 This will have an effect on your student financial aid.

-- Repay AUC for any funds for which you are no longer eligible; i.e., funds which exceed the Cost of Attendance (COA), funds which were awarded erroneously, or funds you received and failed to maintain eligibility for.
+- Repay AUC for any funds for which you are no longer eligible; i.e., funds that exceed the Cost of Attendance (COA), funds that were awarded erroneously, or funds you received and failed to maintain eligibility for.

 - Repay AUC for any financial aid funds disbursed to you in error.
 If a mistake was made, whether by yourself, AUC FAO, or another agency, federal regulations require that the mistake be corrected and funds be billed back as necessary.